cfengine/design-center/howto/dc_api.md

 }
 ```

+Under `data` you will find a `coverage` and a `total` key, which respectively
+represent the number of covered sketches and the total number of sketches
+inspected.
+So if you asked to test 10 sketches but only one had any test
+scripts, your coverage would be 1/10.

-The top-level key under `data` is the name of the repository, which is
+The top-level key under `data.test` is the name of the repository, which is
 always a local directory.

 The next one takes *terms* and tests all the sketches whose name satisfies the